alpacaaa/node-xonek2/README.md

 ### Usage

 All the components (except for leds) emit events.
+The original midi message is sent along, in case you want to route it to a virtual midi device or something.

 ##### Buttons